 The activity data used for the reported emissions is the input of limestone and dolomite and this is reported annually to the Norwegian Environment Agency.
 Nearly all production in Norway consists of quicklime, but there is also some dolomitic lime.
 Table 4.9 shows the lime production and consumption in 2A for some of the years in the time series.

-Table 4.9 Lime consumption (ktonnes) in 2A2.
+Table 4.9 Input of limestone and dolomite and limestone production (ktonnes) in 2A2.